 Best 1-year IRA CD — State Department Federal Credit Union (Traditional, Roth)

-This one-year term share certificate earns an APY of 1.31% and requires a minimum deposit of $500.
-This is a significantly higher rate than the credit union’s traditional one-year share certificate, which earns an APY of 1.21%.
+This one-year term share certificate earns an APY of 1.05% and requires a minimum deposit of $500.

 Best 18-month IRA CD – Georgia’s Own Credit Union (Traditional, Roth)

-Best 2-year IRA CD, 3-year IRA CD, 4-year IRA CD – Pen Air Federal Credit Union (Traditional, Roth, SEP, CESA)
+Best 2-year IRA CD, 3-year IRA CD and 4-year IRA CD– Pen Air Federal Credit Union (Traditional, Roth, SEP, CESA)

-Pen Air Federal Credit Union is currently offering a competitive rate on its 2-year IRA CD with a 1.40% APY as well as its 3-year IRA CD, with a rate of 1.45% and its 4-year IRA CD with a rate of 1.55% APY.
+Pen Air Federal Credit Union is currently offering a competitive rate on its 2-year IRA CD, with a 1.05% APY, its 3-year IRA CD, with a 1.15% APY and its 4-year IRA CD, with a 1.25% APY.
 There is a minimum deposit of $500 required for this account, according to DepositAccounts.

-Best 5-year IRA CD – Riverland FCU (Traditional, Roth, CESA and SEP)
+Best 5-year IRA CD – Service Credit Union

 Best 6-year IRA CD — Evansville Teachers FCU (Traditional, Roth, CESSA)